TOKYO

 By Kelliane Thach

-Updated: December 11, 2023
+Updated: December 24, 2024

-Disney fanatics from around the world travel to visit Tokyo Disney Resort for various reasons: childhood nostalgia, thrilling rides, and adorable food.
-Tokyo DisneySea, in particular, is perfect for those who love exploring different destinations, and is catered toward an older audience of teenagers and adults, with scarier and faster rides.
-And just like the rides, Tokyo DisneySea food is unique from other Disney locations.
+Tokyo DisneySea, in particular, is perfect for those who love exploring different destinations, and is catered toward an older audience of teenagers and adults looking for scarier and faster rides.
+Just like the rides, Tokyo DisneySea food is unique from other Disney locations.

 Visiting Tokyo Disneyland?
 Don't miss these tasty foods!

-1. Donald Duck Ukiwa Bun
+1. Donald Duck ukiwah bun

 Ukiwah bun is wrapped with Donald Duck plastic packaging.
 The packaging displays the illusion of Donald Duck in a buoy.

-2. Toy Story Mochi
+2. Toy Story mochi

 Three Toy Story alien mochi is displayed inside a Toy Story themed cup.
 The cup is being held by a hand model.

-Toy Story is a classic Disney film loved by many people of all ages.
-And, of course, the cutest and most beloved characters, the Little Green Men, are made into these delicious mochi.
-Each alien is filled with either strawberry, chocolate, or custard filling.
+Each alien mochi is filled with either strawberry, chocolate, or custard filling.
 You can find this chewy dessert at snack carts around Tower of Terror.

 How many types of mochi do you know?
 Check out our Beginner's Guide to Mochi to learn about over 16 types!

-3. Chicken Leg
+3. Chicken leg

 4. Popcorn